Why Buyers Choose Tequesta

 - Predominantly single-family residential housing with limited condominium inventory

-- Luxury homes generally begin at $1M+
+- Luxury homes generally begin around $1M+

 - Waterfront entry point: typically $1.5M+